robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-02-29-activerecord-initialisation-of-attributes.markdown

-I have [looked]() at how Active Record knows in what database table to store the data, but I have yet to look at how the database column `name` is mapped to an atribute of the `Monkey` class.
+I have [looked]() at how Active Record knows in what database table to store the data, but I have yet to look at how the database column `name` is mapped to an attribute of the `Monkey` class.
 The `Monkey` class code does not contain it:

 ~~~ ruby
 class Monkey